 Health & Wellness Trend 1: Workout Apps

-Polaris Market Research reported in a recent study [vii] that the fitness app market size is estimated to reach a whopping $15.96B by 2026 with North America leading the way.
+Polaris Market Research reported [vii] that the fitness app market size is estimated to reach a whopping $15.96B by 2026 with North America leading the way.

 In addition to an increased awareness of health and nutrition, sparked in part by rising rates of obesity and other lifestyle diseases nationwide, a boost in exercise-related memberships has increased demand in the fitness app industry and opened up the door to further health & wellness business opportunities.

 Perhaps the largest demographic contributor to the popularity of workout apps specifically is millennials (the largest living generation, adults born roughly between 1980 and 2000) [viii].

 Not only are millennials the most health-conscious and fitness-driven generation to date, but millions of millennials are becoming parents every year [ix], which leads to lifestyle shifts that require more flexible, on-demand workout options.